jammers-ach/nerd-sniping-postcards/README.md

 I also realised I have friends who aren't eletrical engineers, but are computer scientists, they would also *love* a postcard from me with a difficult problem on it.
 So why not send it to them?

 Thus nerd-sniping-cards was born

+## How do I use them?

+1. First think of someone who has done you wrong.
+2. Download and print the files onto some nice 230gsm card.
+You can either print the PNG files or the SVG files from inkscape.
+3. Turn it over, put on the address and a stamp, and a little message, something like _Remember to show your working_
+4. Post it to them

+n.b.
+I'm from Britian and live in Russia. check the postal rules in your country about sending postcards.